Safe2Land and SEA

-Safe2Land helps in case of an engine-out or pilot's incapacitation.
+Safe2Land and its never Version SEA (Smart Emergency Advisor) help pilots in case of an engine-out or pilot's incapacitation.
 By means of the Emergency Landing Assistance (ELA) functionality we compute trajectories to close landing opportunities suited for the used aircraft type.
 Our new moving target approach just can compute 1 million (!) trajectories in one second one a COTS-tablet PC.
 Compared to other conventional methods our algorithm is more the 1000 times faster.
-Thus we can provide permanent recalculations of the trajectories in case that the wind changes.
+Thus, we can provide permanent recalculations of the trajectories in case that the wind changes.
+The new SEA models the atmospheric conditions and aircraft properties more precisely by using inverse kinematic chains with up to 1000 chain elements.

 Another component of Safe2Land is the Emergency Landing Field Identification (ELFI).
 Combining geodata like satellite images, LiDAR elevation data and street maps we can create databases of emergency landing fields if no public airfield is within reach.
 This is especially useful if a severe damage happened to the aircraft's structure (or fire) and an immediate landing is required.
 Here we mainly use artificial neural networks for improved accuracy even if the resolution of the elevation data is just in the range of 10 times 10 meter.
 Especially, we use topology-optimized artificial neural networks to find appropriate emergency landing sites.
 Recently, we have finished a database for two german federal states (e.g. North Rhine Westfalia with more than 102.000 emergency landing fields from 300-500 m length for small aircrafts).